iZ86/browser-text-pattern-extractor/README.md

 The alarm alerts you when matching text is found.
 The alarm interval controls the duration of the alarm sound.

 **Behaviour:**
-- When a match is found, the alarm plays for the full alarm interval duration
+- When a match is found, the alarm plays for the full alarm interval duration.
-- Any new matches found during the alarm will **not** extend or restart it
+- Any new matches found during the alarm will **not** extend or restart it.
-- Once the alarm finishes, if matches are still being found, the alarm will trigger again
+- Once the alarm finishes, if matches are still being found, the alarm will trigger again.

 ![alarm feature showcase](assets/readme/alarm-feature.png)